Our range of seasonal workshops are designed to tie in with the national curriculum and will create a fun, stimulating learning environment.

 The workshop explores how animals use their senses for protection and hunting (from antennae to a snake’s tongue and heat signatures).
 It looks at crepuscular animals – who are active at dawn and dusk, such as rats) and at daytime animals and insects such as butterflies – animals like us!

-Taking place from now to the end of February, our Chinese New Year workshops tells the story at the heart of the Chinese calendar as part of a great cross-curricular animal handling workshop.
+Our Chinese New Year workshops tells the story at the heart of the Chinese calendar as part of a great cross-curricular animal handling workshop.
 Not only is ZooLab's Chinese New Year workshops a lot of fun, it complements the curriculum in several areas including -

 · English and literacy